cbfacademy/full-stack-javascript-assessment-jamberries/docs/planning-documentation.md

 then
 list of movies with the actor id
-Get several actor ids, create query that searches for all movies where that actor id is present
+Get several actor ids, create query that searches for all movies where that actor id is present For each actor in the list, get the movie details

 Two ways of creating a collection :